Bachelor of Arts in Sociology

 Please note that the department strongly encourages students to meet with an advisor early during their first semester at SF State regardless of academic rank.
 Please visit the Undergraduate Advising Center in ADM203 or online following the link: https://advising.sfsu.edu/

 All students are required to have met with a Sociology advisor at least once by the time they have completed SOC 300GW.
 Students are encouraged to schedule a time with any of the following advisors that have the same availability as the student.
-Please click on the faculty's name to schedule an appointment within their availability.

 Faculty Advisors